motopress/getwid/readme.txt

 * Waypoints.js, Copyright 2011-2012 Caleb Troughton, MIT license.

 == Changelog ==

+= 1.7.8, Dec 14 2021 =
+* Minor bugfixes and improvements of the Google Maps, Table and Image Slider blocks.

 = 1.7.7, Nov 2 2021 =
 * Fixed an issue with the empty terms list in the Custom Post Type and related blocks.